All Episodes

 I mean, when the French were reliable.

-Um, and they've been going downhill ever since.
+And they've been going downhill ever since.

-So we get this new guy elected, and all of us he goes out just like the Republicans in Congress.
+So we get this new guy elected, and all of us, he goes out just like the Republicans in Congress.

-Well, let's make friends with a Democrat.
+Well, let's make friends with the Democrats.

-It just it never works.
+It just, it never works.

 It just doesn't work.

-It never has, and it never will, because it's a blood war to them.
+It never has and it never will because it's a blood war to them.

-They don't want to like us, and it's that's also the case in France as well.
+And that's also the case in France as well.

 History repeats itself.